orbitalquark/gtdialog/doc/01_Installation.md

 #### Windows

-You need a C compiler that supports the C99 standard (Microsoft's does not) and the [GTK+ for Windows bundle][] (2.24 is recommended).
+You need a C compiler and the [GTK+ for Windows bundle][] (2.24 is recommended).

 [GTK+ for Windows bundle]: http://www.gtk.org/download/win32.html

 #### Mac OSX

-For GTK gtDialog, [XCode][] is needed for Mac OSX as well as [jhbuild][].
+For native GTK gtDialog, [XCode][] is needed for Mac OSX as well as [jhbuild][].
 After building `meta-gtk-osx-bootstrap` and `meta-gtk-osx-core`, you need to build `meta-gtk-osx-themes`.
 Note that the entire compiling process can easily take 30 minutes or more and ultimately consume nearly 1GB of disk space.
 This is pretty ridiculous for a small application like gtDialog.

 [XCode]: http://developer.apple.com/TOOLS/xcode/
 [jhbuild]: http://sourceforge.net/apps/trac/gtk-osx/wiki/Build